ChrisMcMStone/Spinner/docs/contact.md

 **Publications**

-* Spinner: Spinner: Semi-Automatic Detection of Pinning without Hostname Verification [cite](https://dl.acm.org/citation.cfm?id=3134628), [paper](https://www.cs.bham.ac.uk/~tpc/Papers/spinner.pdf)
+* Spinner: Semi-Automatic Detection of Pinning without Hostname Verification [cite](https://dl.acm.org/citation.cfm?id=3134628), [paper](https://www.cs.bham.ac.uk/~tpc/Papers/spinner.pdf)

 The work on this project began with a general analysis of TLS usage in UK mobile banking apps.
 This included various TLS certificate mis-verification vulnerabilites, in addition to phishing attacks.
 Details of this work can be found here: